bachan/articles/ab_testing_in_tiki_search_1/README.md

 We can see that both tests did have relatively good sensitivity under acceptable FPR threshold, but Mann-Whitney U-Test had shown better sensitivity than T-Test with the settings above.

-Let’s now try to tweak `views` and `success_rate` distributions to simulate different user behaviour and see how it affects the sensitivity and FPR of both tests.
+Let's now try to tweak `views` and `success_rate` distributions to simulate different user behaviour and see how it affects the sensitivity and FPR of both tests.
 We will use `sigma2` parameter to tweak `views` and `beta` to tweak `success_rate`.
 For the purpose of presentation we will plot all important information in one summary screen and then merge all of them into an animated GIF here.

 ```python
 def plot_summary(data, ground_truth_ctr, views, sigma2, beta):